 Many adults rely on their job or their spouse's job for health insurance, but once you retire, you'll need to look elsewhere for coverage.
 In America, most retired seniors turn to Original Medicare.
 Having access to Medicare is certainly a perk, but it won't fully protect you against the rising costs of prescriptions and health care.
 That's where Medigap plans come in: They fill the gap between what Original Medicare Part A and Part B covers and what you owe.

-Unlike other insurance companies, such as Aetna, BCBS isn't a single company.
+Unlike other insurance companies we've reviewed, such as Aetna, BCBS isn't a single company.
 It's actually an umbrella term for an association of 36 locally operated BCBS companies.
 Here's where it can get confusing: Many of these companies go by a different name.

 Some of these names include: